L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 Dublin in Ireland during the spring of 1832 was very mild and wet.
 This helped the epidemic spread very rapidly amongst the poor.
 Temporary hospitals were set up all over the city.
 People were terrified because it seemed that no one could help them as their family members were dying, some within only a few hours of getting the disease.

-The Spread of the Cholera Epidemic
+The Spread of the Sickness

 Irish history records this time as the 1832 Cholera epidemic.
 The first symptoms of cholera were stomach cramps, followed by hallucinations and convulsions, after which death would be very rapid.
 The spread of the disease was unchecked because large families of up to fourteen people were living in one room in the many tenements around Dublin city.